dpseidel/dpseidel.github.io/teaching.md

 as they see fit, and I would be delighted to hear from anyone with suggestions regarding organization or new topics that are of interest.

-## Recent Graduate Student Instruction:
+## Graduate Student Instruction Experience:
 ### [ESPM-288](https://espm-288.carlboettiger.info): Reproducible and Collaborative Data Science

 - Teaching: Spring 2018